The importance of feature preprocessing for differentially private linear optimization: Introduction

 As a first step towards answering this question, we show that for the simple task of linear private classification, unlike non-private convex optimization, feature preprocessing is necessary for private optimization to achieve near instance-optimal results.
 Our findings are as follows.

-\begin{enumerate} \item We provide an example where DPSGD with any clipping norm, batch size, and learning rate incurs an error proportional to the maximum norm of feature vectors (Section~\ref{sec:counter}).
+\begin{enumerate} \item We provide an example where DPSGD with any clipping norm, batch size, and learning rate incurs an error proportional to the maximum \newer{Euclidean}\footnote{\newer{When unspecified, we use norm to refer to the Euclidean norm by default.}} norm of feature vectors (Section~\ref{sec:counter}).

-\item We propose \textsc{DPSGD-F}, a new algorithm that combines both DPSGD and feature preprocessing, and show that the error of the algorithm degrades proportional to the diameter of the dataset, which can be significantly smaller than the maximum norm (Section~\ref{sec:algorithm}).
-We also complement our result with a near-matching information-theoretic lower bound (Section~\ref{sec:lower}). \item We empirically validate our findings on a few standard datasets and show that our proposed algorithm outperforms DPSGD on a subset of the datasets.
-For the task of privately finetuning the last layer of a pretrained model (using ImageNet1K) on CIFAR-100 under $\eps = 1$, our result improves the previous accuracy from 70.6\% \cite{de2022unlocking} to 71.6\% (Section~\ref{sec:experiments}). \end{enumerate}
+\item We propose \textsc{DPSGD-F}, a new algorithm that combines both DPSGD and feature preprocessing, and show that the leading term of the error degrades proportional to the diameter of the dataset, which can be significantly smaller than the maximum norm (Section~\ref{sec:algorithm}).
+We also complement our result with a near-matching information-theoretic lower bound (Section~\ref{sec:lower}). \item We empirically validate our findings on a few standard datasets and show that \textsc{DPSGD-F} outperforms DPSGD on a subset of the datasets.
+For the task of privately finetuning the last layer of a pretrained model (using ImageNet1K) on CIFAR-100 under $\eps = 1$, our result improves the previous accuracy from 70.6\% \citep{de2022unlocking} to 71.6\% (Section~\ref{sec:experiments}). \end{enumerate}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we outline the problem setting and in Section~\ref{sec:related} discuss prior work and our contribution.
 In Section~\ref{sec:counter} we provide a counter-example for DPSGD and in Section~\ref{sec:algorithm}, we describe our new algorithm and its performance.
 In Section~\ref{sec:lower}, we provide an information theoretic lower bound.
 Finally, in Section~\ref{sec:experiments}, we demonstrate the practicality of the proposed algorithm on image clssification tasks.